-- Summative assessments reflecting all disciplines - Portfolios containing examples of the student's work over the year (beginning, middle, end) - Standardized state tests in reading, science, and mathematics - 8th and 10th grade passages - Attendance appropriate team which may include the Director, Principal, teachers, advisors, and parents to make a final determination.
-Determinations for students with special needs (IEP, 504 plans, or LEP students) will be made in consultation with the appropriate special services faculty.
-The Executive Director, under North Carolina law, has the authority to make the final promotion/retention decision.
+- Summative assessments reflecting all disciplines - Portfolios containing examples of the student's work over the year (beginning, middle, end) - Standardized state tests in reading, science, and mathematics - 8th and 10th grade passages

+Attendance

 A child who is absent 20 days or more may be retained in his/her current grade level (see attendance section).
 If the student fails to attend school regularly or does not arrive on time to receive a full day of instruction, Franklin cannot be held responsible for the student's education.